 Stress and depression are not always bad.
 In small doses, it can assist you to carry out under pressure and inspire you to do your best.
 However, when you are running continuously in urgent situation mode, your mind and body pay the cost.
 If you frequently find yourself overwhelmed and frazzled, it is time to take action to bring your nervous system back into balance.

 Stress is your body’s way of replying to any kind of threat or demand.
 When you sense danger whether it is imagined or real the defenses of the body kick into high gear in a quick, mechanical process referred to as the fight-or-flight response or the stress response.
 The stress response when work properly helps you stay alert, energetic, and focused.
 Stress can also assist you to rise to meet challenges.
 However, too much stress can also hurt your health.

 Effects of chronic stress

 If you get stressed often, your body may survive in a heightened state of stress most of the time.
 And that can result in serious health issues.
 Chronic stress disturbs almost every system in your body.
-It can repress your immune system, distress your reproductive and digestive systems, increase the risk of stroke and heart attack, and accelerate the aging process.
+It can depress your immune system, distress your reproductive and digestive systems, increase the risk of stroke and heart attack, and accelerate the aging process.
 It can even rewire the brain, leaving you more susceptible to depression, anxiety, and other mental health issues.

 Common health problems that are caused by stress are mentioned below: